A True Story

 But as my months as a Starehian rolled on, I began to feel disturbed by the way some students were commenting on how confused I looked.
-Even Mrs. Margaret Shivembe, one of my Music teachers in the school, became concerned by my confusion and suggested during one lesson that it resulted from having too much information in my head.
+Even Mrs. Margaret Shivembe, one of my Music teachers in the school, became concerned by my confusion and suggested during one lesson that it resulted from having too much knowledge in my head.

 All along, I have heard other people get described as confused but they don't ever seem to be as bothered about it as I was.
 Imagine I took that "confusion" label so seriously that I would at times scribble the word "confusion" on a piece of paper and look up for its meaning in the dictionary.

 Looking back, I am thinking the confusion that people saw in me wasn't as serious as the way I reacted to it with gravity because some people still saw a lot of good in me.
 Like Miss Church, a talented willowy young lady from England who was volunteering as a Music teacher at Starehe, encouraged me while I was in Form 1 to accompany hymns on the piano during school assemblies.
 And one school-mate named Clement Lang'at (rest in peace) commented later on in this decade on a Facebook post of mine that I was his role-model during our days in the school.
 Clement Lang'at was killed last year in a road accident.

 Anyway, all I can tell you now was how the "confusion" label bitterly bothered me to a degree that bordered on disease.
 Sometimes when the word "confusion" was mentioned in class, I would suddenly think everybody in class was having me in mind.

 The interesting side of the story was that I was neither conscious of the confusion people saw in me nor did I understand its root cause.
 That's why it persisted well into the university where a peace-loving first-year room-mate of mine named Mikhail Mbelase remarked to a friend that I was always mentally mixed up.